Philippe Cassard has established an international reputation as concerto soloist,

 recitalist, and chamber musician since giving a joint recital with Christa Ludwig in Paris

-first prize at the Dublin International Piano Competition.
+later, he won first prize at the Dublin International Piano Competition.

 Mr. Cassard has performed as soloist with the London Philharmonic Orchestra, City of

 Birmingham Symphony Orchestra, BBC Philharmonic, BBC National Orchestra of Wales, Orchestre

 National de France, and many more.
 He regularly visits China, Australia, South America, and

 Canada, and has worked with many conductors, including Sir Neville Marriner, Jeffrey Tate,

 Vladimir Fedoseyev, Yan Pascal Tortelier, Raymond Leppard, Charles Dutoit, Armin Jordan,

 Mr. Cassard's performance of the complete piano works of Debussy (four recitals in a